How We Help

 Made Possible By

-The NPC Access Scheme is made possible by the kind support from; Creative Scotland, The Royal Edinburgh Military Tattoo, The MacRobert Trust, The Eilidh Macleod Memorial Trust and the many smaller private donations made to the National Piping Centre.
+The NPC Access Scheme is made possible by the kind support from; Creative Scotland, The Royal Edinburgh Military Tattoo, The MacRobert Trust, The Eilidh Macleod Memorial Trust, The Helen A. Reid Charitable Trust and the many smaller private donations made to the National Piping Centre.

 The scheme is open to anyone aged 25 or under who meets the eligibility criteria however, the named funds below have been set-up to provide support in specific areas.